 • The Climate Bonds Initiative is developing standards for a bond to be eligible for an industry-recognized label of "Certified Climate Bond."
-It has developed a "climate bonds taxonomy" to establish common definitions for eight broad categories energy, energy efficiency, transport, water, waste management, land-use and adaptation infrastructure - which are then further defined with criteria, explanations and restrictions.
-Fossil fuels and nuclear energy are specifically excluded, while support for large dams is pending discussion on the issue of tropical reservoir emissions.
-In order for an issuer to have their bond qualify as a Certified Climate Bond, an approved third party must verify compliance with CBI's Climate Bond Standard, and then the Climate Bond Standards Board must approve certification.
+It has developed a "climate bonds taxonomy" to establish common definitions for 8 broad categories - energy, energy efficiency, transport, water, waste management, land-use and adaptation infrastructure - which are then further defined

-• The Green Bond Principles are "voluntary process guidelines that recommend transparency and disclosure and promote integrity in the development of the Green Bond market by clarifying the approach for issuance of a Green Bond."
+• The Green Bonds Principles are "voluntary process guidelines that recommend transparency and disclosure and promote integrity in the development of the Green Bond market by clarifying the approach for issuance of a Green Bond."
 There is no attempt to define what would qualify as green or to exclude any specific categories, such as fossil fuels.
-The Green Bond Principles were drafted by Bank of America Merrill Lynch, Citi, Credit Agricole Corporate and Investment Banking and JP Morgan Chase.
+The Green Bonds Principles were drafted by Bank of America Merrill Lynch, Citi, Credit Agricole Corporate and Investment Banking and JP Morgan Chase.9